I am a senior year undergraduate pursuing a major in Computer Science and a minor in Data Science at BITS Pilani, India.

 for dementia detection.

-We develop a model which mimics the Visual Hierarchy observed in animals for decoding fMRI to classify images.
+We develop a model miming the Visual Hierarchy observed in animals for decoding fMRI to classify images.
 We show that

 hierarchical processing of fMRI data from different parts of the animal visual system aids classification.